kishwarshafin/pepper/docs/PEPPER_variant_calling.md

       Pore:       R9.4.1
       Basecaller: Guppy 3.6.0
       Platform:   PromethION or MinION

+Reference file:
+      Standard release of GRCh38 or GRCh37.
+      We have not tested this pipeline on references with smaller contigs i.e. assemblies.

 ```

 We have not yet tested the pipeline on different pores and devices.
 We will update this document as we validate the pipeline.